-Relevant Products: Exclaimer Cloud - Signatures for Office 365
+Relevant Product: Exclaimer Cloud - Signatures for Office 365

 This occurs in hybrid environments where a local user account's mailbox has been converted to a shared mailbox using the Microsoft 365 admin center.
 If the mailbox is shared and the Microsoft 365 license removed, then their Active Directory account is disabled.